 Paul also cited Habakkuk in the book of Acts, altering it slightly: “Beware therefore, lest that come upon you, which is spoken of in the prophets [Habakkuk]; Behold, you despisers, and wonder, and perish: for I work a work in your days, a work which you shall in no wise believe, though a man declare it unto you” (13:40-41).

-This booklet would not be complete without the soberest of warnings, albeit one that concerns events that are many years away.
 Many are surprised to learn that the Bible calls Satan “the god of this world” (II Cor.
 4:4), who has through history “deceived the nations” (Rev. 20:3).
 In Matthew 4, the devil claimed ownership of “all the kingdoms of the world” (vs. 8)—a fact Christ did not dispute.

 The same passage goes on to show the source—and extent—of his power: “…whose coming is after the working of Satan with all power and signs and lying wonders” (II Thes.
 2:9).
 He brings the full power of the devil to bear—something akin to what Job experienced, but that the world collectively has never even begun to imagine!

 This man will tower over the world at his coming.
 He claims to be God: “…He as God sits in the temple of God, showing himself that he is God” (vs. 4).
 This man’s reach (and many verses show that there are two other men who work alongside and under him) extends beyond Christianity—he “opposes and exalts himself above all that is called God, or that is worshipped” (vs. 4)—every religion on Earth!

 The first phase of God’s Kingdom will begin the day this man’s reign ends.
 Returning to II Thessalonians, “…the Lord shall consume [him] with the spirit of His mouth, and shall destroy [him] with the brightness of His coming” (2:8).